Franceschi Park: Montarioso mansion

-A duplicate (and today, a more well-preserved) set of the medallions were installed upon another house Freeman had constructed in 1931 that was named Casa Casuarina; otherwise known in more contemporary times as the Versace Mansion within the Miami Beach historic Art Deco district.
+The exterior walls of the mansion were adorned with eighty-five medallions and plaques commemorating Dr. Franceschi, various historical events (fifteen of which are related to the American Revolution), and progressive luminaries.
+A duplicate (and today, a more well-preserved) set of the medallions were installed upon another house Freeman had constructed in 1931 that was named Casa Casuarina, otherwise known in more contemporary times as the Versace Mansion within the Miami Beach historic Art Deco district.
 After Gianni Versace purchased Casa Casuarina in 1992, he restored its medallions to their original condition.